andleb/derivatives/README.md

 Introduce the factory pattern & apply it to the existing architecture.
 The latter improves on the former by making the factory completely generic.

 #### Final
 As an exercise, I added pricing on trinomial trees.
-In the future, I intend to add low-level parallelization as an additional feature.
+In the future, I might add low-level parallelization as an additional feature (c.f. the *barrier* class in *common*).

 NOTE: I have stayed away from *C*-like input/output parameters and have replaced them with *rvalue* reference inputs that get moved into, modified in place, and returned by value (moved out).
 I feel that this syntax is clearer and also mirrors the approach popular *Python* numerics packages, such as *Pandas*, are taking with regards to in-place modification.
 There is also the added benefit of zero additional performance costs, afforded to us by modern *C++*.